Deyan2306/softuni-final-exam/movie-app/docs/db_todo.md

   - [ ] Searchbar (with keywords like `movie:` and `tv_series:`)
   - [ ] Logs
   - [ ] Write some basic unit tests, so you get a taste of how it works
+  - [ ] Finish the admin page controller